infumap/infumap/README.md

 I have wondered this for as long as I can remember, and finally built Infumap as a way of exploring the idea.
 It's still pretty rough around the edges, but it's clear that the concept works - Infumap has become the platform I run my life off of and I wouldn't have it any other way.

 The high level concept is not novel, for example [Muse](https://museapp.com/) and [Kosmik](https://www.kosmik.app/) are two relatively recent projects with similar goals.
-Infumap differs in that it is "less spatial" and (amenable to be) "more computational".
-Its design aligns much more closely with my own requirements than any other project.
+Infumap is quite different though and feels quite different to use - more closely aligns with my own preferences and requirements.
 It is also open source - something I consider table stakes for the system I'm trusting to store all of my personal information.

 <kbd>
   <img src="screenshot.png" />
 </kbd>

+## Development Status

+My goals in developing Infumap, in order, are:

+1. Make something I want to use.
+2. Explore new ideas that I think are valuable.
+3. Hopefully end up with something that other people want to use as well.

+The first two goals mean that I've often been more inclined to add features than completely polish existing ones.
+As a result, there are many features that are currently a bit broken or not completely implemented.
+But nothing you can't work around.
+Also, I haven't cut corners in places where corners cannot be cut (in particular security) - the current implementation is more than just a demo.

+Going forward, the project is unlikely to get abandoned because I use it every day and that is not likely to change.
+If I start to see other people finding value here (the simplest way you can demonstrate your interest is give the project a github star!), I'll be motivated to give the project a lot more time.

 ## Running